WesselVinke/VagueBench/README.md

 ### Methodology

-The benchmark utilizes a disagreement scenario between two humans regarding a vague sentence.
+The benchmark utilises a disagreement scenario between two humans regarding a vague sentence.

 1. **Person A** asserts a vague proposition (e.g., *"7am is early"*).
 2. **Person B** asserts that what Person A says is false.